The Home Depot Inc (HD)'s Winning Formula: Financial Metrics and

 Understanding The Home Depot Inc's Business

-The Home Depot Inc is the world's largest home improvement specialty retailer, with a market cap of $339.55 billion and annual sales of $151.83 billion.
-Operating over 2,300 stores across the United States, Canada, and Mexico, the company offers a wide range of building materials, home improvement products, and services.
+The Home Depot Inc, with a market cap of $350.9 billion and annual sales of $151.83 billion, is the world's largest home improvement specialty retailer.
+Operating over 2,300 stores across the U.S., Canada, and Mexico, the company offers a wide range of building materials, home improvement products, and services.
 Its strategic acquisitions, such as Interline Brands and HD Supply, have broadened its market reach into the maintenance, repair, and operations sector, enhancing its growth prospects.

 Profitability and Growth Metrics

-The Home Depot Inc's Profitability Rank stands at an impressive 10/10, reflecting its superior ability to generate profits compared to its peers.
-Additionally, the company's Predictability Rank of 5.0 stars highlights its consistent operational performance, which instills confidence among investors.
+The Home Depot Inc's Profitability Rank is impressive, standing at 10/10, which highlights its superior ability to generate profits compared to its peers.
+Additionally, the company's Predictability Rank of 5 stars reflects its consistent operational performance, instilling confidence among investors.

-The Home Depot Inc's commitment to growth is evident in its high Growth Rank of 9/10.
-The company's 3-Year Revenue Growth Rate of 7.5% surpasses 54.61% of its industry peers.
-Moreover, its EBITDA has seen a robust increase, with a three-year growth rate of 9 and a five-year growth rate of 12.2, showcasing its ongoing ability to expand and generate increased earnings.
+The company's commitment to growth is evident in its high Growth Rank of 9/10.
+The Home Depot Inc has demonstrated a robust increase in its earnings, with a three-year EBITDA growth rate of 9%, and a five-year rate of 12.2%, showcasing its ongoing ability to expand and increase earnings.

-Considering The Home Depot Inc's strong financial strength, exceptional profitability, and consistent growth metrics, the GF Score effectively highlights the company's unmatched position for potential market outperformance.
+Considering The Home Depot Inc's solid financial strength, exceptional profitability, and consistent growth metrics, the GF Score highlights the company's unmatched position for potential market outperformance.
 Investors looking for robust investment opportunities may find The Home Depot Inc an attractive option.

-For more insights and to discover other companies with strong GF Scores, GuruFocus Premium members can explore our exclusive GF Score Screen.
+For more insights into companies with strong GF Scores, GuruFocus Premium members can explore our exclusive screener: GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.